6 Best Areas to Stay in Florence, Italy

 • Be wary of counterfeit products sold in the market

-Best places to stay in San Lorenzo and San Marco
+Best hotels in San Lorenzo and San Marco

 Located to the east of Florence’s center, Santa Croce is a neighborhood known for good food, local flavor, and amazing nightlife.
 Home to the majestic Basilica of Santa Croce, this area has a vibrant culture.